sempare/sempare-delphi-template-engine/docs/internals.md

 __Sempare.Template.Context.pas__

-This is where the _TVelocityContext_ is actually defined that implement _IVelocityContext_.
+This is where the _TTemplateContext_ is actually defined that implement _ITemplateContext_.

 __Sempare.Template.Evaluate.pas__